 Calculating the unemployment rate is easy.
 You only need to divide the number of unemployed by the total labor force.

-You can find figures at national statistical agencies or the department of labor.
-For comparisons between countries, you can look for them at institutions such as the World Bank, OECD, IMF, or on websites of statistical providers such as ceic.com and tradingeconomics.com.
+You can find figures at national statistical agencies or the Department of Labor.
+For comparisons between countries, you can look for them at institutions such as the World Bank, OECD, and IMF or on websites of statistical providers such as ceic.com and tradingeconomics.com.

 Types of unemployment